lesandie/proto2avro/README.md

 Problems in the coding/execution that has been corrected:

-* There were some basic OOP principles "raped", like encapsulation (using Python static methods and not understanding what they are).
+* There were some basic OOP patterns "raped", like encapsulation (using Python static methods and not understanding what they are).
+* Regarding public and private methods (and properties), although in Python privates are accessible, it is a good pattern to signal that a method or property is private to avoid other users to mess with the values of the properties or call unecessary methods.
+In this case both paths should be private and cannot be changed once you executed the script.
+The same for the types_conversion.
 * The distribution (order) of functions was wrong, if you want to facilitate somebody to read the code and understand what is going on, it is a good practice to align the order of the functions definition with their calls (IMHO).
 * Default parameters usage was very confusing (params=params).
 * Some functions were not documented properly, and there were few comments in the code.